m-a-d-n-e-s-s/madness/doc/tutorial/chemistry.md

 ### molresponse

+`molresponse` computes frquency-dependent molecular response properties and excited-states.
+We will focus on the frquency-dependent response here.

 1. **Prepare Your Environment:** Before you can run a `molresponse` calculation, ensure that you've successfully installed the `molresponse` software and its